futurice/android-rxmvvmdi/README.md

 1. Create a new activity.
 2. Modify `ActivityComponent` and `ActivityModule` so you can inject dependencies into that activity.
 3. Create a new button in `MainActivity` to navigate to the activity.
 4. Create a provider function for `IBackendService` with dagger.
-You have to decide whether you should put it in the `ActivityModule` as a singleton or in the `ActivityModule` as an activity scoped dependency.
+You have to decide whether you should put it in the `AppModule` as a singleton or in the `ActivityModule` as an activity scoped dependency.
   1. Use the following block of code to create an instance of IBackendService:
   ```
   OkHttpClient httpClient = new OkHttpClient.Builder()